contributte/menu-control/README.md

 	- ./menu.neon
 ```

-Than you can create new `menu` section for example in menu.neon.
+Then you can create new `menu` section for example in menu.neon.

 ```yaml
 menu: